 Chef's Notes

-Ceviche is Peru's national treasure, and understanding it means understanding that acid "cooks" proteins through denaturation rather than heat.
-The lime juice causes the fish proteins to unwind and firm up, turning translucent flesh opaque and giving it that characteristic firm-yet-tender texture.
-This isn't just a garnish situation; the lime is doing actual cooking.
+Understanding ceviche means understanding that acid 'cooks' proteins through denaturation rather than heat.
+The lime juice causes fish proteins to unwind and firm up, turning translucent flesh opaque — it's actual cooking, not just marinating.
 Fish freshness is everything.
-Tell your fishmonger you're making ceviche so they know you need their absolute best.
+Tell your fishmonger you're making ceviche so they know you need their best.
 Sushi-grade fish (flash-frozen to kill parasites) is ideal.
-The fish should smell like clean ocean, not fishy.
-Halibut, sea bass, snapper, or corvina are traditional choices: firm flesh that holds up to the acid without falling apart.
-Aji amarillo is Peru's signature chile: fruity, floral, and medium-hot with a distinctive yellow-orange color.
-Find the paste in jars at Latin markets or online; it's worth hunting down because nothing else tastes quite like it.
-The mustard-cayenne substitute is a survival tactic, not an endorsement.
+Halibut, sea bass, snapper, or corvina are traditional: firm flesh that holds up to the acid.
+Aji amarillo is Peru's signature chile — fruity, floral, and medium-hot with a distinctive yellow-orange color.
+Find the paste in jars at Latin markets or online; nothing else tastes quite like it.
 Soaking the red onion in ice water mellows its harsh bite while keeping the crunch.
-Serve immediately; ceviche that sits becomes rubbery as the acid continues working.
-The liquid left behind (leche de tigre, or "tiger's milk") is considered a delicacy and hangover cure in Peru.
-Sip it or save it for tomorrow morning.
-Your choice.
+The liquid left in the bowl after curing (leche de tigre, or 'tiger's milk') is considered a delicacy and a legitimate hangover cure in Peru.
+Sip it or save it for tomorrow.
+Your call.

 Into This Base?
 Remix It!